Kush2806/Multiview-Video-Summarization/README.md

 ---

-## Project Structure (Photos are personal so Faces_cropped, Faces and their embedding files are not presented in this repo)
+## Project Structure (Faces_cropped, Faces and their embedding files are not presented and output video in this repo due to pivacy concern)

 ```
 .